jschwarzwalder/aws-sdk-php/docs/guide/waiters.rst

     $waiterName = 'BucketExists';
     $waiterOptions = ['Bucket' => 'my-bucket'];

-    // Create a waiter promise.
+    // Create a waiter promise
     $waiter = $s3Client->getWaiter($waiterName, $waiterOptions);

-    // Initiate the waiter and retrieve a promise.
+    // Initiate the waiter and retrieve a promise
     $promise = $waiter->promise();

     // Call methods when the promise is resolved.